 In Generations at Neighbors, 3.45% of Patients had Serious Falls

 This indicates the percent of patients that sustained a major fall.
 Falls resulting in severe injuries are considered by many in the nursing home industry to be an indicator of the quality of nursing care .
 Falls are often caused by poor nursing care.

 In Generations at Neighbors, 2.6% of Patients had UTIs

-This tells you the percentage of residents who suffered from a urinary tract infection.
-These infections are sometimes associated with inadequate hygiene.
+This indicates the percent of residents who suffered from a urinary tract infection.
+These infections may be linked to poorer hygiene.

 Appropriately Uses Anti-Psychotic Medication

-This indicates the percentage of patients who were given antipsychotic medications.
-While antipsychotic medications may be helpful for many residents, it is important to confirm these medications are being used only where medically required.
-In some situations, increased usage of these drugs may indicate a nursing home is using these drugs to control patient behavior.
+This is the percentage of residents given antipsychotic drugs.
+While antipsychotic drugs may be helpful for many residents, it is important to ensure these drugs are being used appropriately.
+In limited cases, increased usage of these drugs may suggest a facility is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of patients who were prescribed antianxiety drugs.
-Antianxiety medications are prescribed to residents experiencing anxiety or depression.
+This is the percentage of patients who were given antianxiety drugs.
+Antianxiety medications are given to patients suffering from depression and anxiety.

 Managing Depression Among Residents